 “Drying is by far the simplest and most natural method of preserving food,” writes Carol W. Costenbader, in The Big Book of Preserving the Harvest.
 These seven easy steps, from fresh fruit selection to dried fruit storage, are drawn from her book.
-These methods works for fruits ranging from apples and berries to stone fruit and other varieties.
+They’ll work on practically any fruit, from apples and berries to bananas and apricots.

 1. Select the Fruit